cat0x1f/Hugo-Octopress/README.md

   ...
 ```

-## Troubleshooting
-Common issues when dealing with the theme.

 ### Hugo page summary bug
 Without a summary divider `<!--more-->`, Hugo uses the first 70 words of the
 post.
 The result is usually not pretty and contains raw HTML.
 Always use the